 How is your research and clinical work helping to address racial disparities in health care?

 For example, women with high blood pressure during and after pregnancy have a much greater risk of dying after delivery.
-African American women have a higher incidence of hypertension during and after pregnancy.
+Black women have a higher incidence of hypertension during and after pregnancy.

 We’ve developed an innovative virtual program to monitor and manage postpartum hypertension.
 The program identifies women who are at risk and connects them to better health care through educational resources and risk assessment.
 We’re helping them to be informed and supporting their adherence to prenatal care.
 We’re also linking them to ongoing preventive care with the goal of minimizing the harm of hypertension across the course of their lives.
 While helping to improve health for all women postpartum, programs like this also help narrow disparity.